sindresorhus/emittery/readme.md

 Symbol event names can be used to avoid name collisions when your classes are extended, especially for internal events.

 ### isDebug
-Controls debug mode for all instances
+Enables/Disables debug mode for all instances

 Default: Returns true if the DEBUG environment variable is set to 'emittery' or '*', otherwise false.